yugr/rust-slides/materials/materials.md

   * need to be super-attentive to this post, this may be key to how we treat unsafe in our talk
 - Implementing a VM: how unsafe should I go? https://www.reddit.com/r/rust/comments/n8yy7z/implementing_a_vm_how_unsafe_should_i_go/
 - Good example of high performance Rust project without unsafe code? https://www.reddit.com/r/rust/comments/we91es/good_example_of_high_performance_rust_project/
+- How do you all think about the `unsafe` vs zero-cost trade off? https://www.reddit.com/r/rust/comments/f5wgsn/how_do_you_all_think_about_the_unsafe_vs_zerocost/
+- Unsafe Rust is Harder Than C: https://www.reddit.com/r/rust/comments/1gbqy6c/unsafe_rust_is_harder_than_c/

 # Code size